USAJOBS/help-center/how-to/search/filters/department.md

 Your search results will update automatically as you select each department.

-You can also search by department using the search keyword box.
+You can also use the keyword search box to search by department.